Vincent Cirrincione

-Vincent Cirrincione (born May 31, 1947) is an American former talent manager and film producer who has been credited in shaping the careers of actresses Halle Berry and Taraji P. Henson.
-In 2018, his career came to an end following allegations of misconduct, which resulted in the closure of his management firm.
+Vincent Cirrincione (born May 31, 1947) is an American talent manager and film producer who has been credited in shaping the careers of actresses Halle Berry and Taraji P. Henson.
+In 2018, following allegations of misconduct, Vincent closed his management company, Vincent Cirrincione and Associates, and then reopened again in 2020 as Good Shepherd Management.

 Early life

 Vincent Cirrincione was born in Brooklyn, New York, and grew up in the Marine Park neighborhood under the care of his Italian grandparents.
 They owned a grocery store.